Victoria Park, Tower Hamlets

 Victoria Park (known colloquially as Vicky Park or the People's Park) is a park in the London Borough of Tower Hamlets in East London, England.

-It is the largest park in Tower Hamlets and one of London's most visited green spaces with approximately 9 million visitors every year.
+It is the largest park in Tower Hamlets and one of London's most visited green spaces with approximately 9 million visitors each year.
 The park spans 86.18 ha of open space and opened to the public in 1845.

 Park

+Location

+Victoria Park is situated towards the north-eastern edge of the London Borough of Tower Hamlets.
+It is bordered by Bethnal Green to the west, Bow to the south and Hackney Wick to the east.
+It is bordered by the London Borough of Hackney to the north.

+Grove Road (A1205) crosses through Victoria Park, and as a result the areas on either side of the road may be designated as the 'east' or 'west' of the park.

+There are numerous gates around the park, for pedestrians, bicycles and motor vehicles.